Arie Luyendyk Jr. and Lauren Burnham Are Engaged After The Bachelor's Shocking Ending

 After it was revealed that Lauren gave Arie a "second chance" after he came to see her at her parents' house in Virginia Beach following his split with Becca, Arie dropped down on one knee during the live special.

+When he finally popped the question, Lauren's answer was a simple "definitely!"

+Always ready with the perfect thing to say, host Chris Harrison congratulate the couple and then said, "I hope this engagement lasts a longer time!"

-"We're going on a little vacation, we're going to get out of the country for a little bit," Arie said.
-"And then Lauren is going to move to Arizona."
+As for how the newly engaged couple will celebrate, Arie revealed earlier in the special, "We're going on a little vacation.
+We're going to get out of the country for a little bit and then Lauren is going to move to Arizona."

 "I've never been more in love with him," Lauren said prior to Arie's proposal.
 "We're very, very happy."
 Arie added that in a "crazy" way, the entire experience as made their love "stronger."